SamuelMcEwan/Example-Scripts/README.md

 ## I'm a Statistical Geneticist in-training with 1 year of industrial experience !

 - 🌱 I’m currently learning everything.
-C++, Python, SQL, Plink 🤣
+C++, Python, SQL, HTML 🤣
 - 🥅 2021 Goals: Contribute to the Medical Sector using all the Statistical Tools at my disposal
 - ⚡ Fun fact: I love to play sport and guitar / piano.
 I recently landed a triple backflip on trampoline 🤸